 For me, Gruyere is a must.
 It adds such a nice nutty flavor.
 Mozzarella melts well, but it lacks in the flavor department.
 I’ve also seen recipes without béchamel.
-Even though they may be easier to prepare, again, for me it’s a must for a Classic Croque Monsieur.
+Even though they may be easier to prepare, again, for me, it’s a must for Classic Croque Monsieur.

 So what should be included in Classic Croque Monsieur?

 - Very good bread – like rustic round, French, Italian or even sourdough;

 - Good quality ham (sliced but not very thin);

 - Gruyere Cheese;

 It’s important to use really good quality ingredients for this recipe, as the recipe is short & hard to hide an inferior ingredient with seasoning.
 Obviously, we are now a few weeks away from Easter (at the time I publish this recipe) and I think that this is a really good recipe to pin if you’re also giving some thought about your leftover ham.
 It would work fantastic in this recipe.

 Loosely translated, it means: “crunchy man.” (isn’t that funny?)

 What’s the difference between Croque Monsieur and Croque Madam?